Childcare Leave Calculator

 - • Child aged 7–12 (SG citizen): 2 days/year extended childcare leave, employer-paid

-- • Employee must have worked at least 3 months with current employer
+- • Employee must have worked at least 3 months with the current employer to qualify

 How Childcare Leave Works

 Each parent is entitled to their own set of childcare leave days — the entitlement is per parent, not per child.
-Both parents can claim childcare leave in the same year.
+Both parents can claim childcare leave in the same year, which materially expands a family's total available childcare leave (a couple with one SC child under 7 has up to 12 family-days of paid leave per year).

 Child Under 7 (SG Citizen)